shervinkh/sgu-client/README.md

 Developed In ~2013 Fall By Shervin Kh.

-Compile with qt4 in following way:
+Compile with qt4 in the following way:

 qmake && make